-We’re so happy you’re considering completing your initiation into the Catholic Church through the Sacrament of Confirmation.
+We’re so happy you’re considering completing your initiation into the Catholic Church through the Sacrament of Confirmation!!
 Each year, dozens of students at Notre Dame deepen their relationship with Jesus Christ and the Catholic community by preparing to receive their Confirmation in the midst of their academic journey.
-The reasons for beginning this journey toward Confirmation are as diverse as the individuals who undertake it, but we are ready to walk with you as your discern God’s call to full, active Christian life in the Church.
+The reasons for beginning this journey toward Confirmation are as diverse as the individuals who undertake it, but we are ready to walk with you as you discern God’s call to full, active Christian life in the Church.

 At Notre Dame, we have two distinct ministries that assist a person in their journey toward getting Confirmed: the RCIA and the Short Course.
-The Rite of Christian Initiation of Adults (or RCIA) Process is the normative process by which non-Catholic individuals are welcomed into the life of the Catholic Church; however, it also serves as a means of preparation for baptized Catholics on their journey toward Confirmation.
-The Process consists of a series of stages of preparation, discernment and accompanying steps (called “Rites”) that take place over a period ranging from a few months to a few years, depending on the individual’s spiritual journey toward Jesus Christ.
-Properly engaged, this process leads individuals toward a profound personal relationship with Jesus Christ through spiritual, intellectual, moral and community formation.
+The Rite of Christian Initiation of Adults (or RCIA) Process is the normative process by which non-Catholic individuals are welcomed into the life of the Catholic Church; however, it also serves as a means of preparation for some baptized Catholics on their journey toward Confirmation.
+The Process consists of a series of stages of preparation, discernment, and accompanying steps (called “Rites”) that take place over a period ranging from a few months to a few years, depending on the individual’s spiritual journey with Jesus Christ.
+Properly engaged, this process leads individuals toward a profound personal relationship with Jesus Christ through spiritual, intellectual, moral, and community formation.
 The RCIA Process is ideal for baptized Catholics preparing for Confirmation (and, if necessary, reception of First Holy Communion), especially if one has been away from the regular practice of the Catholic faith for some time, or for those who may need a bit of a practical review on what it means to be a Catholic Christian.
 At Notre Dame, the RCIA Process begins in early September and runs through early May, and the process culminates in reception of Confirmation and Holy Eucharist after a public Profession of Faith, all of which normally takes place in the Basilica on campus during the Easter season.

 If you would like more information on getting Confirmed at Notre Dame, please email Brett Perkins at email@example.com or call (574) 631-3250.